AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 >
 > As an administrator, you can also choose to view the list of filenames in the Editor.
 Select the **File name** option of the **Editor files display configuration** section in **User preferences**.

-The Find and Replace feature can be used in two distinct modes, depending on your search requirements:
+The Find and Replace feature can be used in two distinct modes, depending on your requirements:

-- **With Source mode:** The search scans not only the visible content in Author view but also the underlying source content (XML structure, including elements, tags, and attribute values) for the searched term.
-This mode ensures a comprehensive search across both content and metadata.
+- **With Source mode:** The search scans not only the visible content but also the underlying source content (XML structure, including elements, tags, and attribute values) for the searched term.
+This mode ensures a comprehensive search across the entire content.

     >[!NOTE]
     >
     > The **Use source mode** feature is available in the Experience Manager Guides as a Cloud Service with 2026.01.0 release and for On-Premise setup with 5.2 release.
 To use this feature, you must first index your content depending on the setup you are using.
-After indexing, contact your Customer Success team to enable this feature.
     > * **For Cloud services**: A custom index deployment must be performed.
 For details, view [Deploying custom index](/help/product-guide/cs-install-guide/custom-indexing.md).
+Once completed, contact your Customer Success team to enable this feature.

     > * **For On-Premise**: Re-indexing of existing content is required before the feature can be used.
 For details, view [Reindexing content](/help/product-guide/install-guide/custom-indexing-prem.md).
+Once completed, contact your Customer Success team to enable this feature.

     ![](images/map-find-replace-with-source-mode.png){align="left"}